 What time of day can a civil partnership be registered?

-Civil partnerships can be registered at any time with the prior agreement of the registration authority, the date and time being arranged with the registration authority
+Civil partnerships can be registered at any time and date but must be agreed with the registration authority.

 How does civil partnership differ from marriage?

 Civil partnership is a legal relationship exclusively for same-sex couples distinct from marriage.
 The Government has sought to give civil partners parity of treatment with spouses, as far as is possible, in the rights and responsibilities that flow from forming a civil partnership.

 There are a small number of differences between civil partnership and marriage, for example: